 Normal: The combined effect of gravity and breastfeeding loosens and stretches the ligaments and connective tissues in the breasts over time, making multiple shape changes and the ‘droop’ inevitable.
 Hence, the only solutions are to wear good supportive bras and doing pectoral exercises to ensure shapelier breasts later in life.

-Not Normal: While minor variations in shape and size are completely normal, one breast being significantly larger or different than the other might indicate a cancerous tumour.
+Not Normal: While minor variations in shape and size are completely normal, one breast being significantly larger or different than the other might indicate a cancerous tumor.

 Normal: If you’re menstruating, mid-to-large bumps underneath the skin are usually benign cysts that fill with fluid, particularly pre-period, hence the pain.
 Similarly, small pimple-like bumps on the areolas (the brown areas encircling the nipples) are simply the ends of milk ducts that protrude during menstruation.